Mineral Fire (2020)

-The Mineral Fire was a wildfire that burned in Coalinga Mineral Springs, west of Coalinga in Fresno, California in the United States.
+The Mineral Fire was a wildfire that burned in Coalinga Mineral Springs, west of Coalinga in Fresno County, California in the United States.
 The fire was first reported on July 13, 2020 and burned an estimated 29,667 acre and before being fully contained on July 26.
 The fire threatened the communities of Los Gatos Creek Road from Indian Springs to Union Carbide Road and Bingham Springs.
 It resulted in the mandatory evacuations of Los Gatos Creek Road and Bingham Springs and led to the complete closure of State Route 198 from Firestone Ave. to the Monterey County Line.
 They were subsequently lifted on July 20.

 Progression

 On July 13, the fire was first reported at about 5:00 p.m. near South Coalinga Mineral Springs Rd and Highway 198.
 It quickly grew to 1,000 acres (404.69 ha) by 9:00 pm, fuelled by nighttime winds and 100-degree weather, according to Deputy Fire Chief Dustin Hail.
 He also said that firefighters were "...doing significant structural protection..."dozer lines around the homes and engines at the houses doing structure defense."

 The following day, July 14, the fire continued to be at 1,000 acres (404.69 ha) and was 0% contained, before growing to 7900 acres (3197.02 ha) by the end of the night, Evacuations were ordered for Los Gatos Creek Road and from Indian Springs to Union Carbide Road.
 A health warning was also issued by the Valley Air District.